python/devguide/getting-started/pull-request-lifecycle.rst

    .\python.bat Tools\patchcheck\patchcheck.py

-The automated patch checklist runs through:
+The automated checklist runs through:

 * Are there any whitespace problems in Python files?
   (using :cpy-file:`Tools/patchcheck/reindent.py`)